 This page has a lot of usage and configuration examples and should be read before installing raspiBackup.
 That way you know how to configure raspiBackup during the installation step.

 raspiBackup can be installed and configured similar to raspi-config.
 The installation script uses menus and selection lists.
 All primary options can be configured with the installer.
 All other options have to be configured manually in the configuration file /usr/local/etc/raspiBackup.conf.
 In addition primary options can be updated all the time by invoking raspiBackupInstallUI again.
 An update menu allows to update the installer and raspiBackup if new versions are available.
-If there are any issues please report the issue in a comment or even better - create in github an issue.
+If there are any issues please report the issue in a comment or even better - create an issue in github.

 Note: Users of putty should have remote character set UTF-8 selected in Window -> Transalation.
 Otherwise garbled characters are displayed as window borders by the installer.

-raspiBackup installer and raspiBackup use the configured system language for messages as long as it's supported: Supported languages are English, German, Finnish and Chinese.
+raspiBackup installer and raspiBackup use the configured system language for messages as long as it's supported: Supported languages are English, German, Finnish, Chinese and French.
 All other system languages will be mapped to English.
 Any help to add support for other languages is greatly appreciated.
 For details please read this page.